-At Circle, we believe that a good way to commit to the planet is to be the change you want to see in the world.
-Dressing sustainably and responsibly is an individual choice, but it can change everything on a large scale!
+At Circle, we believe that a good way to get involved for the planet is to be the change you want to see in the world.
+Sustainable and responsible clothing is an individual choice, but it can change everything on a large scale!

 Our sportswear is created from 65% to 100% recycled waste or pre- or post-consumer nylon.

 - 49% recycled polyester from Italy from plastic bottles and nylon waste.
 The bottle is crushed into plastic flakes which are then melted into tiny granules and woven into yarn.